 Good Monday morning, everyone.

-It's been a few days since we've had a Morning Stripes installment here on the Cincinnati Bengals blog, but with a potentially busy week in Orlando, Fla., now is as good a time as ever to bring the series back.
+It's been a couple weeks since we've had a morning Quick Takes post here on the Cincinnati Bengals page, so I figured now was as good a time as any to bring back the post even if only temporarily.